-Material Issues, Officer in Charge Company-wide Goals Progress Monitoring Indicator (KPI) Scope Initiatives and Progress in FY2022 Maintain the ratio of independent outside directors on the Board of Directors at 50% or more МНІ Maintained the percentage of independent outside directors at 50% (6/12) and worked to speed up decision-making processes and strengthen oversight functions.
-Enhance corporate governance 16 restricted to the restricted to t Further enhance deliberations by the Board of Directors Assess the effectiveness of the Board of Directors annually to ensure and improve it мні Engaged in the following initiatives to evaluate the effectiveness of the Board of Directors in FY2022.
+Material Issues, Officer in Charge Company-wide Goals Progress Monitoring Indicator (KPI) Scope Initiatives and Progress in FY2023 Maintain the ratio of independent outside directors on the Board of Directors at 50% or more МНІ Maintained the percentage of independent outside directors at 50% (6/12) and worked to speed up decision-making processes and strengthen oversight functions.
+Enhance corporate governance 16 MERICAN MERIC Further enhance deliberations by the Board of Directors Assess the effectiveness of the Board of Directors annually to ensure and improve it МНІ Engaged in the following initiatives to evaluate the effectiveness of the Board of Directors in FY2023.
 Conducted questionnaires to all members of the board.
 Discussed the results of these evaluations in meetings of independent outside directors and reported the same to Board of Directors meetings.
 Established policies based on the results of the effectiveness evaluation and finalized the draft of disclosure, both by the resolutions of the Board of Directors.
-Also started planning the agenda schedule for FY2023.
+Also started planning the agenda schedule for FY2024.
 For a company to continue to provide value to society, it is important to earnestly address the issues and demands of global society and form a sound organizational culture.
-Since we have a particularly diverse range of businesses, it is essential that we strengthen the governance structure of Promote legal compliance and honest and fair Maintain the number of serious laws/ regulation violations at zero MHI Group (Global) There were no serious laws/regulation violations.
+Since we have a particularly diverse range of businesses, it is essential that we strengthen the governance structure of Promote legal compliance and honest and fair business practices Maintain the number of serious laws/ regulation violations at zero MHI Group (Global) There were no serious laws/regulation violations.
 Case studies related to compliance were published monthly to raise awareness within the company.
 Compliance information tailored to each region was shared with Group companies outside Japan in an effort to prevent compliance issues.
 Ensuring that overseas group companies set up hotlines for reporting on compliance issues. the entire Group.
-We will promote compliance management and strengthen internal controls to ensure compliance with laws and regulations and promote honest, fair, and equitable business practices Continue activities that promote an open organizational culture MHI Group (Global) Implemented the following compliance training for employees both within and outside Japan.
-Japan: e-learning, discussion-based training, job grade-based training Outside Japan: e-learning business practices.
+We will promote compliance management and strengthen internal controls to ensure compliance with laws and regulations and promote honest, fair, and equitable Continue activities that promote an open organizational culture MHI Group (Global) Implemented the following compliance training for employees both within and outside Japan.
+Japan: e-learning, discussion-based training, job graded training Outside Japan: e-learning business practices.
 We will promptly identify opportunities and risks for the organization and take appropriate action.
-In addition, to earn the trust of society, we will implement timely and Further promote Promote sustainability and CSR procurement activities with partners to build a sustainable supply chain MHI Group (Global) Implemented a CSR questionnaire for overseas partner companies with a certain amount of regular purchase orders from MHI, and obtained their agreement to the MHI Group Supply Chain CSR Promotion Guidelines. appropriate information disclosure regarding management, while ensuring fairness and transparency. responsible (CSR) procurement in the global supply chain Offer continuous educative information to suppliers/business partners in order to establish and maintain a sustainable supply chain MHI Group (Global) Delivered educational materials on CSR procurement when sending the periodical CSR questionnaire for partner companies, and confirmed understanding within each company.
+In addition, to earn the trust of society, we will implement timely and Further promote Promote sustainability and CSR procurement activities with partners to build a sustainable supply chain MHI Group (Global) Implemented a CSR questionnaire for Japanese and overseas partner companies with a certain amount of regular orders from MHI, and obtained their agreement to the MHI Group Supply Chain CSR Promotion Guidelines. appropriate information disclosure regarding management, while ensuring fairness and transparency. responsible (CSR) procurement in the global supply chain Offer continuous educative information to suppliers/business partners in order to establish and maintain a sustainable supply chain MHI Group (Global) Delivered educational materials on CSR procurement when sending the periodical CSR questionnaire for partner companies, and confirmed understanding within each company.
 Performed CSR procurement education at business briefings and meetings with partners.
-Create opportunities to explain non- financial information Conduct ESG briefings to investors at least once a year MHI Group (Global) Held an ESG briefing in March 2023 to explain MHI Group's framework for addressing sustainability and the progress toward achieving KPIs for each material issue.
+Create opportunities to explain non-financial information Conduct ESG briefings to investors at least once a year MHI Group (Global) $^{\circ}$ Held Energy Transition Briefing in May 2023 and explained our aim to contribute to the reduction of CO $2$ emissions through our products, technologies, and services.

-Stakeholder Engagement > Basic Approach
+Stakeholder Engagement Basic Approach